apache/iotdb/docs/SystemDesign/DataQuery/LastQuery.md

 ## Last standard query process

-Last standard query process needs to traverse all sequential files and unsequential files to get query results, and finally write the query results back to the MNode cache.
+Last standard query process needs to scan sequential files and unsequential files in a reverse order to get query result, and finally write the query result back to the MNode cache.
 In the algorithm, sequential files and  unsequential  files are processed separately.
-- The sequential file is sorted by its writing time, so use the `loadChunkMetadataFromTsFileResource` method directly to get the last` ChunkMetadata`, and get the maximum timestamp and corresponding value through the statistical data of `ChunkMetadata`.
+- The sequential files are sorted by its writing time, so use the `loadTimeSeriesMetadata()` method directly to get the last valid ` TimeseriesMetadata`.
+If the statistics of `TimeseriesMetadata` is available, the Last pair could be returned directly, otherwise we need to call `loadChunkMetadataList()` to get the last `ChunkMetadata` structure and obtain the Last time-value pair via the statistical data of `ChunkMetadata`.
     ```
+    for (int i = seqFileResources.size() - 1; i >= 0; i--) {
+        TimeseriesMetadata timeseriesMetadata = FileLoaderUtils.loadTimeSeriesMetadata(
+                seqFileResources.get(i), seriesPath, context, null, sensors);
+        if (timeseriesMetadata != null) {
-    if (!seqFileResources.isEmpty()) {
+          if (!timeseriesMetadata.isModified()) {
+            Statistics timeseriesMetadataStats = timeseriesMetadata.getStatistics();
-      List<ChunkMetaData> chunkMetadata =
+            resultPair = constructLastPair(
-          FileLoaderUtils.loadChunkMetadataFromTsFileResource(
-              seqFileResources.get(seqFileResources.size() - 1), seriesPath, context);
+                    timeseriesMetadataStats.getEndTime(),
+                    timeseriesMetadataStats.getLastValue(),
+                    tsDataType);
+            break;
+          } else {
+            List<ChunkMetadata> chunkMetadataList = timeseriesMetadata.loadChunkMetadataList();
-      if (!chunkMetadata.isEmpty()) {
+            if (!chunkMetadataList.isEmpty()) {
-        ChunkMetaData lastChunkMetaData = chunkMetadata.get(chunkMetadata.size() - 1);
+              ChunkMetadata lastChunkMetaData = chunkMetadataList.get(chunkMetadataList.size() - 1);
               Statistics chunkStatistics = lastChunkMetaData.getStatistics();
               resultPair =
                   constructLastPair(
                       chunkStatistics.getEndTime(), chunkStatistics.getLastValue(), tsDataType);
+              break;
             }
           }
+        }
+      }
     ```
-- Unsequential files need to traverse all `ChunkMetadata` structures to get the maximum timestamp data.
+- Unsequential files are already ordered by `endtime` in descending order.
+We need to traverse all valid `TimeseriesMetadata` structures and keep updating the current Last timestamp, until `endtime` of any unsequential file is smaller.
 It should be noted that when multiple `ChunkMetadata` have the same timestamp, we take the data in` ChunkMatadata` with the largest `version` value as the result of Last.

     ```
     long version = 0;
     for (TsFileResource resource : unseqFileResources) {
-      if (resource.getEndTimeMap().get(seriesPath.getDevice()) < resultPair.getTimestamp()) {
+      if (resource.getEndTime(seriesPath.getDevice()) < resultPair.getTimestamp()) {
         break;
       }
-      List<ChunkMetaData> chunkMetadata =
+      TimeseriesMetadata timeseriesMetadata =
-          FileLoaderUtils.loadChunkMetadataFromTsFileResource(resource, seriesPath, context);
+          FileLoaderUtils.loadTimeSeriesMetadata(resource, seriesPath, context, null, sensors);
+      if (timeseriesMetadata != null) {
-      for (ChunkMetaData chunkMetaData : chunkMetadata) {
+        for (ChunkMetadata chunkMetaData : timeseriesMetadata.loadChunkMetadataList()) {
           if (chunkMetaData.getEndTime() == resultPair.getTimestamp()
               && chunkMetaData.getVersion() > version) {
             Statistics chunkStatistics = chunkMetaData.getStatistics();
             resultPair =
                 constructLastPair(
                     chunkStatistics.getEndTime(), chunkStatistics.getLastValue(), tsDataType);
             version = chunkMetaData.getVersion();
+          }
         }
       }
     }